GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 Your task is to deploy an Agones GameServer of Space Agon in Google Cloud and play test it with your team.
 This will require you to do the following:

-- Build a Docker image for the Space Agon dedicated server and push it to your project’s Artifact Registry with the following code:
+- Build a Docker image for the Space Agon dedicated server and push it to your project's Artifact Registry with the following code:

   ```shell
   export REGISTRY=<YOUR-ARTIFACT-REGISTRY-REPO>